 This unique, themed haunted attraction is based on Baltimore history.
 Be prepared to be terrified as you walk through this historic four-story building in Baltimore’s Oldtown neighborhood right off E. Monument Street.
 This event is not intended for children — those under 4 feet tall will not be admitted and anyone under age 16 must be accompanied by an adult.

 This award-winning haunted attraction is sure to frighten anyone who ventures to the underworld-themed “ultimate fear experience.”
-Open weekends in October, including the first weekend of November, it’s also open some weeknights.
-Closes at 11 pm on Friday and Saturday and 10 pm on other nights.
+Open weekends in October, including the first Friday and Saturday in both November and December, it’s also open some weeknights.
+Closes at 11 pm on Fridays and Saturdays in October and 10 pm on other nights.

 This 1-hour tour through the terrifying woods and fort dungeons of Fort Howard county park, haunted since the historical battle of 1812, is a Sparrow’s Point tradition for over 30 years.
-Open every Friday and Saturday in October, admission is $15.
+Open the last Friday and Saturday in September and every Friday and Saturday in October, admission is $17.
 Gates open at 6pm and close when the park reaches capacity, usually around 11pm.
 Operation is subject to the weather.

-Venture up to Aberdeen, MD to experience 4 chilling haunted attractions: the Haunted Hayride, Haunted Hotel, Haunted Maze, and the Sinister Circus.
+Venture up to Aberdeen, MD to experience 4 chilling haunted attractions: the Haunted Hayride, Farewell Hotel, Constalkers Haunted Maze, and the Sinister Circus.
 All for one $30 general admission ticket.
-Legends of the Fog is open Fridays and Saturdays in October plus October 15th, 22nd, and 29th.
+Legends of the Fog is open Fridays and Saturdays in October plus October 14, 21, and 28.
 Hours are 6:30 pm to either 9 pm or 10 pm.

 Ready for bone chilling terror?
 Lineboro Volunteer Fire Department’s Bedlam in the Boro is worth the drive out to the haunted countryside.
-Open Fridays and Saturdays from October 7th to 29th, this attraction has a 3-mile long old-fashioned Haunted Hayride and the House of Horror.
+Open Fridays and Saturdays in October, this attraction has a 3-mile long old-fashioned Haunted Hayride and the House of Horror.